Why workplace giving and employee engagement programs need more transparency and efficiency

 Costs by payment method

 Costs associated with donations often depend on the method of payment that is used to make the donation.
-For example, checks, which are still a popular way to make donations in North America, require significant administrative resources to receive and process.
+For example, checks—which are still a popular way to make donations in North America—require significant administrative resources to receive and process.
 Donations made by check are 10 times more expensive for donors to use than electronic payments, and five times more expensive for charities to receive and process.
-Unlike electronic payments, those costs don’t come down with scale.
-Checks are also unreliable: lost and undeposited checks cause charities to miss out on millions of dollars each year and can damage a company's credibility with its employees.
+Unlike electronic payments, those manual processing costs don’t come down with scale.
+Checks are also unreliable: lost and stale-dated checks are a huge problem in the corporate giving world.
+This can cause charities to miss out on millions of dollars each year and can damage a company’s credibility with its employees.

-Although online donations are growing, in 2016 they still make up less than 7% of the $380 billion in North American donations made annually.
-The remainder— a whopping $353 billion! — consists of cash, check or credit card donations.
+Although online donations are growing, in 2016 they still made up less than 7% of the $380 billion in North American donations made annually.
+The remainder—a whopping $353 billion! —consists of cash, check or credit card donations.
 Even online payments made directly on charity sites entail credit card fees north of 5% that can eat into the original donation.

 Costs by fundraising model